-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-- 2. The REQUIRETLS Service Extension - 1.
-The textual name of the extension is "Require TLS". - 2.
-The EHLO keyword value associated with this extension is "REQUIRETLS". - 3.
+2. The REQUIRETLS Service Extension

+1. The textual name of the extension is "Require TLS".

+- 2. The EHLO keyword value associated with this extension is "REQUIRETLS". - 3.
 One MAIL FROM option is defined by this extension. - 4.
 Two new SMTP status codes are defined by this extension to convey error conditions resulting from failure of the client to negotiate a TLS connection with the required security and as a result of an attempt to send to a server not also supporting the REQUIRETLS extension.

 In order to specify REQUIRETLS treatment for a given message, the REQUIRETLS option is specified on the MAIL FROM command when that message is transmitted.
-With the exception of REQUIRETLS=NO (described below), this option MUST only be specified in the context of an SMTP session meeting the security requirements that have been specified:
+This option MUST only be specified in the context of an SMTP session meeting the security requirements that have been specified:

-- o The session itself MUST employ TLS transmission, unless the NO parameter is specified. - o Any server authentication requirements specified as an option to the REQUIRETLS option (see below) MUST have been satisfied in establishing the current session.
+- The session itself MUST employ TLS transmission. - o Any server authentication requirements included as an option to the REQUIRETLS option (see below) MUST have been satisfied in establishing the current session. - o Following the negotiation of STARTTLS, the SMTP server MUST advertise in the subsequent EHLO response that it supports REQUIRETLS.